teusH/MySense/docs/InFlux.md

 * *info* and *data* series are tagged with the *label* identifier. *data* series will also be tagged with the *new* tag (first data values joined with the *info* record).
 * InFlux timing is time of record entry.
 * All strings are sent double quoted.
 Comma's will have an backslash escape.

+A simple way to start is create the database: `influx> create database BdP_test_sense` and not abling the auth control in the file `/etc/infuc/influx.config`.

 On the server `influx` command, it will look like this:
 ```